ecsalomon/RepData_PeerAssessment1/PA1_template.md

 activity$date <- as.Date(activity$date)
 ```

-The intervals are stored HHMM format, meaning that they are not evenly spaced when the variable is interpreted as a numeric (i.e., there are gaps between XX55s and YY00s).
-So convert them to minutes past midnight.
+The intervals are stored HHMM format, meaning that they are not interval scale (evenly spaced) when the variable is interpreted as a numeric.
+In other words, there is a larger difference between `155` and `200` than between `200` and `205` *despite the fact that both sets of measurements are only five minutes apart*.
+This will create "jumps" in the line plots between the hours and make an inaccurate visualization.
+So convert them to minutes past midnight for the purpose of scaling the x-axes.

 ```r